 One of my favourite wineries was Domaine de Fontenille.
 The cellar door and the winery itself have been modernised relatively recently, so the interior is slick and modern without sacrificing any of its history and old school charm.
 Large, dramatic arched windows look out over the sprawling vines, making the perfect setting for a tasting.

 The wines were exquisite of course, and all of them will have the official organic classification in the next year or so.

 Fontenille is also home to a luxury boutique hotel, spa, art gallery and impressively kept grounds.
 The winery hosts jazz concerts during the summer, and you can book a picnic to be delivered to you amongst the vines.

 You can drop in for a wine tasting at Fontenille every day at 5pm, or book ahead for a guided tour and wine tasting for EUR15 per person.
 Check the website for contact details and opening times.

 Chateau la Verrerie

 Another of my favourites was Chateau la Verrerie.
 Set in a former glass factory, the cellar door is modern inside, but retains a traditional aesthetic.
-The very charismatic Vincent, who is clearly passionate about their wines, led our winetasting, making the overall experience a lot of fun.
-We found the perfect rosé here, although a few Verrerie reds have also made it home to London.
+The very charismatic Vincent, who is clearly passionate about Chateau la Verrerie’s wines, led our winetasting, making the overall experience a lot of fun.
+We found the perfect rosé here, although a few Verrerie reds have also made it home to London with us.